 Not surprisingly, while 65% intended to increase their budgets with social media marketing, 55% intend on also increasing budgets in content creation.
 These statistics resonate with us as smart marketing and will likely translate into continued spending on social media in 2013.

 As a company that focuses on tourism PR, we tell know that successfully building a tourism brand and presence whether on line or in traditional media resides in clarifying your story, your key messages and what makes your tourism offering different.
-Then you tell the story across multiple channels whether it is to a journalist, via a rich media release or on your Pinterest or Facebook page.
+Then you tell the story across multiple channels whether it is to a journalist, via a high ranking authority site or on your Pinterest or Facebook page.
 Integrated marketing communications really matters in tourism because your people are in different places on the web.
 You need to let them find your authentic story.
 We would put the trend to video in this content creation bucket.
 The need with tourism is to create videos that are short.
 While we know you want to focus on selling, more videos that are shorter will give you more content to socialize.